 The determination of remuneration packages of Non-Executive Directors including that of Non-Executive Chairman of the Board shall be a matter for the Board as a whole.
-During the financial year, the Remuneration Committee met once, attended by all the members except Goh Kee Seng.
-(GKS absent)
+During the financial year, the Remuneration Committee met once, attended by all the members.